OSU breeds new hops for craft brewers

 The pine cone-looking flowers give beer its flavor, aroma and bitter bite

-Besides breeding hops, OSU works with the U.S. Department of Agriculture on research to address disease and insect problems, the genetic basis for certain traits, and the relationship between hop chemistry and beer quality.
+Besides breeding hops, Oregon State works with the U.S. Department of Agriculture on research to address disease and insect problems, the genetic basis for certain traits, and the relationship between hop chemistry and beer quality.

-Sources: Shaun Townsend, OSU's hops breeder; the USDA's National Hop Report; Oregon Hop Commission.
+Sources: Shaun Townsend; the USDA's National Hop Report; Oregon Hop Commission